imranelalami/imranelalami.github.io/_posts/2025-06-22-networking_basics_for_cybersecurity.md

           referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 </div>

 UDP is another transport protocol, but it’s much simpler and faster than TCP.
 It doesn’t establish a connection, doesn’t check if the packets arrive, and doesn’t resend them if they’re lost.
 It just sends the data and moves on.
-This makes UDP useful in situations where speed is more important than perfection—like in online games, voice or video calls, and streaming, where it’s better to lose a small bit of data than to slow everything down trying to fix it.
+This makes UDP useful in situations where speed is more important than perfection,like in online games, voice or video calls, and streaming, where it’s better to lose a small bit of data than to slow everything down trying to fix it.
 Because of this, UDP has much less overhead than TCP and is often the go-to for real-time or low-latency applications.

 ## FTP (File Transfer Protocol)